 By Ayanna Albert – Art in Tanzania Internship

-Down deep in the valleys very far away from town, were there is neither much electricity nor water to take.
+Down deep in the valleys, very far away from town, where there is neither much electricity nor water to take.
 Down deep where a girl is also a shepherd of cattle’s as well but then thanks to education now she can attend.

-Been a witness through my own campaigns as we visited these girls in the interior villages, their stories they told “where when they were on MP home they had to stay.
-These are girls who had same right to education and hence they would miss classes just because of the biological nature that God had created in them.”
+I have been a witness through my own campaigns as we visited these girls in the interior villages, their stories they told, “where when they were in the MP home, they had to stay.
+These are girls who had the same right to education, and hence, they would miss classes just because of the biological nature that God had created in them.”

-So then further more this girl child is expected to perform well or maybe better further more than boys without including the stories of house chores, fetching water from a long distance as it was in the past and still to some.
+Furthermore, this girl child is expected to perform well, if not better than boys, without considering the stories of house chores and fetching water from a long distance, as was the case in the past and still is to some extent.

-The same girl child faces consequences when she fails to perform well in class such as forced marriage and they like.
+The same girl child faces consequences when she fails to perform well in class, such as forced marriage and the like.

-So here is a cry to a girl child and an applaud to every movement around the world that supports such groups to purchase a reusable pads at least that they could wash again and again , back to those without water still this is still a question?
+Here is a cry to a girl child and an applause to every movement around the world that supports such groups in purchasing reusable pads, at least those that can be washed again and again, for those without access to water.
+Still, this is a question?

 A special note to this girl child;